 Tickets from Stockholm to Gothenburg, a very comfortable three-to-five-hour journey, regularly go for as little as 195 SEK.
-Sleeper tickets for the 16-hour journey to Kiruna, in the far north of Sweden, can also be had for around 750 SEK.
+Sleeper tickets for the 16-hour journey to Kiruna, in the far north of Sweden, start from around 700 SEK.
 To get these prices you’ll need to book around 12 weeks in advance.

 Note that some train services in Sweden require you to have a seat reservation (it costs extra).
 If you want to avoid the hassle of getting a ticket and seat reservation separately, head to the ACP Rail website.
 Seat reservations are included as standard and you can have an e-ticket sent to you instantly.

 A couple of private bus companies – Flixbus and Nettbuss – run long-distance services between Sweden’s main cities, and also have reliable connections to regional destinations like Copenhagen and Oslo.
 Tickets are good value (again, book ahead if you can) and the buses are second only to the train in terms of comfort, with free wifi and on-board toilets.

 Pay a visit to Systembolaget

 Alcohol is incredibly expensive in bars, restaurants and nightclubs, so make like the locals and have a couple of drinks at home first.
 Systembolaget – the government-run bottle shop – normally has a good selection of beers, wines and spirits.

 Can’t find what you’re looking for?
 Tough!
 Systembolaget is a monopoly, and the only retail store in Sweden with permission to sell drinks stronger than 3.5%.
 This guide has more on surviving the alcohol monopoly.